 Symposium on Sustainability

-The 8th Annual Iowa State University Symposium on Sustainability will be held Monday, February 27, and Tuesday, February 28, 2017.
+The 9th annual Iowa State University Symposium on Sustainability will be held Feb.
+19-20, 2018 in the Memorial Union.

-This year’s Symposium on Sustainability focuses specifically on engaging discussions and dialogue related to research, projects, initiatives, events and operations that embrace a sustainable and a resilient future.
-Features of this year’s event include a sustainability poster and tabling display reception, keynote lecture, documentary screening, Green It Yourself (GIY) Centers and the presentation of the 2016 Live Green!
+The 2018 Symposium on Sustainability celebrates the diversity of sustainability efforts and initiatives taking place within our campus community focused on supporting and nurturing enablement and empowerment toward a sustainable future that extends into the Ames community as well as communities across the state and throughout the world.
+Features of this year’s event include a sustainability poster and tabling reception, keynote lecture, documentary screening, GIY "Green-It-Yourself" Centers and the presentation of the 2018 Live Green!
 Awards for Excellence in Sustainability.

 Sustainability Poster and Tabling Reception

 Poster abstracts and tabling displays are encouraged from all campus activities and projects including research, administration, operations, student/student organizations, community and personal initiatives that support and further sustainability and the Live Green!
 Initiative.
 Poster and tabling sessions provide an excellent venue for discussions and exchange of scientific information.

 - Online Application for Posters (due Feb.
 12)